-Now that we have seen how electric currents produce magnetism, and magnetism produce electricity, we can make electric motors and generators.
+Now that we’ve seen how electric currents produce magnetism, and magnetism produce electricity, we can make electric motors and generators.

 Kinetic energy of a waterfall or other energy source can be turned into electricity by a generator.
 The electricity can be transported by a copper wire to a distant location.
 An electric motor can in turn be set moving.